Trevor Ian Shaw

+Background

 Shaw was born in York to Donovan and Mona.
 Educated at Great Ayton and Bootham School, York, he went to Clare College, Cambridge, where he studied medicine.
 His interests were mainly in physiology and he was encouraged by E.D.
 Adrian, Alan Hodgkin, Frederick Russell, and others.
 He obtained a PhD in 1954 for studies on sodium and potassium movement in red blood cells under A. L. Hodgkin.

+National Service

 He then served in the Second World War where he became a close friend of John Treherne.

+Academia

 After the war he worked at Plymouth.
 In 1966 he became a professor at Queen Mary College, London.
 He collaborated with David Gilbert, Gordon Newell and K.A.
 Simkiss.
 He was among the first to use luciferin to detect ATP activity in physiological experiments.

+Personal life

 He married Hanna Schmeltzer who he met on a Channel crossing.
 They had two daughters Susan Cordelia and Caroline Imogen.
 He died at the age of 44 in a railway accident.